-Proposal Vote Required Broker Discretionary Voting Allowed?
-Effect of Abstentions and Broker Non-Votes Proposal I - Election of Directors Affirmative vote of a plurality of all votes cast at the Annual Meeting No Broker non-votes are not counted as votes cast for purposes of the election of a director nominee and, therefore, will have no effect on the outcome of such election.
-A proxy marked "withhold" with respect to the director nominee will result in the director nominees receiving one fewer "FOR" vote that would count towards a plurality.
-Proposal II - Ratification of Appointment of Independent Auditors Affirmative vote of a majority of the votes cast at the Annual Meeting Yes Abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.
+Proposal Vote Required Discretionary Voting Allowed?
+Effect of Abstentions and Broker Non-Votes Proposal I - Election of Directors Affirmative vote of a plurality of all the votes cast at the Annual Meeting No Broker non-votes and a proxy marked "withhold authority" with respect to the director nominee are not counted as votes cast for purposes of the election of a director nominee and, therefore, will have no effect on the outcome of such election.
+Proposal II - Ratification of Appointment of Independent Auditors Affirmative vote of a majority of the votes cast at the Annual Meeting Yes Abstentions are not counted as votes cast and will have no effect on the outcome of the vote.
 Proposal III - Advisory Vote on Compensation of Named Executive Officers Affirmative vote of a majority of the votes cast at the Annual Meeting No Abstentions and broker non-votes will not be counted as votes cast and will have no effect on the result of the vote.
+Proposal IV - To Approve an Amendment to the Company's Charter to Allow the Company's Shareholders to Amend the Company's Bylaws, subject to Affirmative vote of the holders of a majority of the votes entitled to be cast at the Meeting.
+No Abstentions and broker non-votes, if any, will have the effect of a vote against this proposal.